RichardMatzko/UnrealMulticell3D/README.md

 # UnrealMulticell3D

-Software: UnrealMulticell3D (UM3D)
+Software: UnrealMulticell3D (UM3D) version "SimplestCell".

-Author: Richard Matzko
+Author: Richard Oliver Matzko

 License: CC-BY

+Attribute via reference to: https://link.springer.com/chapter/10.1007/978-3-031-07802-6_17

 WARNING: Please be aware that using this incomplete software is at your own risk.
 The cells will not stop proliferating by themselves, you must close the application or press the reset button in a timely fashion.
 This version was focused towards performance optimization.